alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-11-11-was-shaykh-muhammad-dawah-based-on-takfir.md

 locale: en
 source: Kitab Rasa'il wa Fatawa Abdulaziz Aal Al-Shaykh p.151
 active: wahhabi
-excerpt: "The Ever-Glorious Qur'an declares anyone who contradicts truth and right guidance to be a disbeliever.
+summary: "The Ever-Glorious Qur'an declares anyone who contradicts truth and right guidance to be a disbeliever.
 Thus, there is evidence of Takfir in the Qur'an and Sunnah."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz Aal ash-Shaykh